Odeon Cinemas: Present day

-Since the turn of the century, Odeon has undergone a series of sales after the Rank Group needed cash injections to reduce their debt, firstly to Cinven which merged Odeon with Cinven's ABC Cinemas.
+Since the turn of the century, Odeon has undergone a series of sales after the Rank Group needed cash injections to reduce their debt, firstly to Cinven in February 2000 for £280 million which merged Odeon, with 75 cinemas at the time, with Cinven's ABC Cinemas, which comprised 60 cinemas.
 In 2004, the chain was purchased by Terra Firma and merged with United Cinemas International to produce the largest cinema chain in Europe.
 As a condition of the merger (imposed by the Office of Fair Trading), Odeon's Newcastle upon Tyne, Sutton Coldfield, Poole, Quinton, Hemel Hempstead and Bromley cinemas were sold to Empire Cinemas.
-Many smaller, older cinemas such as Odeon Grimsby on Freeman Street were closed to keep market-share within legal limits.
-The remaining UCI cinemas, including Thefilmworks brands, were rebranded as Odeon from 4 November 2005.
+Many smaller, older cinemas such as Odeon Grimsby on Freeman Street were closed to keep market share within legal limits.
+The remaining UCI cinemas, including Thefilmworks brands, were rebranded as Odeon by early November 2005.

 UCI cinemas in Ireland have also joined the Odeon chain, and while they initially retained the UCI brand name, evidence of the merger became apparent, for example when booking tickets by credit card, the name "Odeon" appeared.
 The Odeon in-house film review magazine, Onscreen, was now also distributed in the UCI cinemas, retaining the Odeon logo font throughout.
 In August 2007, UCI launched a new Irish website with an identical layout to odeon.co.uk.
 This website stated that the Irish cinemas were sold to an Irish group, Entertainment Enterprises, in September 2006.
 This transaction went unreported in the Irish media.
 It also stated that the cinemas remained part of the Odeon chain under a management contract.
 Rank/Odeon previously ran cinemas in Ireland (including the flagship, the Savoy Cinema in O'Connell Street) until 1982, when they were purchased by Ward Anderson.
 In April 2008, Entertainment Enterprises announced that it purchased the Irish assets of Storm Cinemas, and as with the existing UCI chain, would be contracting the running of the cinemas to Odeon.
 On 31 May 2011, Odeon announced that it had bought back the UCI chain in Ireland (including the Storm Cinemas-branded locations) from Entertainment Enterprises.
 Odeon rebranded all of its Irish cinemas under the Odeon brand during 2012; the first rebranded cinema reopened on 27 March 2012.